Blackwidow2981/Blackwidow2981/README.md

 ## Get in touch :coffee:

-- Your future buddy to discuss Android related things and tech in general
-- Your future life savior :stuck_out_tongue: on
-- Your future employee on
+- Your future colleague on [LinkedIn] https://www.linkedin.com/in/snehakarthik/
 - And of course GitHub you're already here.